 One letter must be completed for each institution at which you received occupational exposure to radiation.

-- Declaration of Pregnancy
+- Declaration of Pregnancy Form & Information

-This must be completed to be eligible for the lower occupational radiation exposure limits for the fetus/embryo of a Declared Pregnant Worker (DPW).
+This form must be completed to be eligible for the lower occupational radiation exposure limits for the fetus/embryo of a Declared Pregnant Worker (DPW).

 - Withdrawal of Declaration of Pregnancy